chxw/simple-API/README.md

 Note: accessing `/rides` on a web browser will not work (recall how web browsers work).
 However if you make an HTTP POST request via `curl` and send it any data (e.g., `curl --data "username=whocares" https://agile-dusk-02160.herokuapp.com/rides)`, the JSON string above will be the reponse.

-The web application servest `POST /rides` with JSON `[]` as response successfully, CORS is enabled.
+**Reflection**: The web application serves `POST /rides` with JSON `[]` as response successfully, CORS is enabled.
 No collaboration / discussion with others for this lab.
 I spent 1-2 hours on this lab.

 # Lab 12